Now that you know how to make red pepper paste, I’ll share some ideas on how to use it in everyday fare.

 1 Tbsp. red pepper paste, diluted with a little water

 cumin, allspice, salt and pepper, to taste

-1. In a small bowl, mix the red pepper paste with a little water to thin it out.
+1. Create the dressing: In a small bowl, combine the red pepper paste with a little water to thin it out.
+Add the seasonings to taste, olive oil and lemon juice and blend well.
 Set aside.

-2. In a large bowl, combine the potatoes, onion, parsley, diluted red pepper paste, and seasonings.
-Add olive oil; gently toss.
+2. In a large bowl, gently combine the potatoes, onion, parsley, and the dressing.
+Gently toss to evenly coat the potatoes.
 Adjust seasonings, if needed.
-Add a little lemon juice, if desired.
+Add a little olive oil and lemon juice, if needed.

 3. Serve at room temperature, or chilled.

 1. Stir it into small-curd cottage cheese, add a little dried oregano and olive oil.
 Blend well.
 Use as a spread.

 2. Add to a basic Hummus recipe.

 4. Put some into a meatloaf mixture, or hamburger patties.